ondrejmokry/InpaintingRevisited/README.md

               available in the folder `data`.
   * `Janssen` -- Functions for audio inpainting using AR-based method by Janssen et al. [1].
+  * `OMP` -- Functions for audio inpainting using the OMP algorithm [2, 3].
-  * `PemoQ` -- Functions for evaluation of the perceived quality of restored audio [2].
+  * `PemoQ` -- Functions for evaluation of the perceived quality of restored audio [4].
 This folder is not part of the package due to copyright issues.
 However, it needs to be included to reproduce the presented results.
   * `reweighted l1 relaxation` -- Implementation of the l1-relaxation-based
               methods presented in the paper and supporting functions.
-  * `SPAIN` -- Functions for audio inpainting using SPAIN algorithm [3].
+  * `SPAIN` -- Functions for audio inpainting using the SPAIN algorithm [5].
+  * `wavs` -- This folder is intentionally left empty.
+When then the script `demo.m` is run, it saves the restored signals as WAV files to this folder.

 **Files:**
   * `demo.m` -- The user is asked to choose signal, gap parameters (number, length) and algorithms from the preset options; the script then performs audio with such settings (if necessary, the parameters of the methods need to be changed in the m-file).
-  * `EBU_SQAM.mat` -- Collection of signals used for the evaluation [4].
+  * `EBU_SQAM.mat` -- Collection of signals used for the evaluation [6].
+  * `global_test_...` -- Implementation of all the tests performed for the experimental part of the paper, except for the overall evaluation.
+              These 4 scripts are the source codes which generated the files in the subfolder `data`.
+  * `inpainting_comparison_full.m`,  `inpainting_comparison_half.m
-  * `inpainting_comparison_multigap.m` -- Implementation of the methods used
+              -- Implementation of the methods used for overall evaluation;
-              for overall evaluation; the script reproduces all the data used in the paper, thus it takes a substantial amount of time.
+              the scripta reproduce all the data used in the paper, thus it takes a substantial amount of time to run them.

-All the scripts were tested in MATLAB R2019a and using LTFAT [5, 6] (version 2.3.1), which is not contained in this package.
+All the scripts were tested in MATLAB R2019a and using LTFAT [7, 8] (version 2.3.1), which is not contained in this package.

 For the plotting scripts to be functional, MATLAB version R2018b or higher